Social security agreement

 Healthcare and medical care

 The United States does not have a public health service available to all citizens.
 Healthcare is regulated in part by the federal government and in part by the states.
+Health services provided by the states and cities vary, and there can also be differences in the quality of the services.
 The majority of the population is covered by some form of health insurance, but some people are entirely without coverage.
 By law, hospitals are obliged to treat all patients in emergencies, but once the patient’s condition is no longer life threatening, the obligation to treat ceases.
 In the United States, healthcare is free only for American pensioners and recipients of social security.